joemar-tagpuno/byb-exercise/README.md

 - Create a new folder `$packageName` in [`packages/`](packages/).
 Initialize it with a `tsconfig.json` file (which will reference the [`tsconfig.base.node.json`](./tsconfig.base.node.json) file at the root level) and a `package.json` file similarly to how it's done in the  [`common-utils`](packages/common-utils) package.

-2. How do I add a new depedency that should be available to each package in the local workspace?
+2. How do I add a new dependency that should be available to each package in the local workspace?

 > `pnpm add -w $dependencyName`